ThatHackerDudeFromCyberspace/crafti/README.md

 Textures
 --------
 You can use custom texture packs with Crafti!
-To learn how to do it and download the Crafti-specific texture format, simply view the following repo: https://github.com/Bluebotlaboratories/crafti-textures
+To learn how to do it and download the Crafti-specific texture format and converter script, simply view the following repo: https://github.com/Bluebotlaboratories/crafti-textures